dfraser74/mcw-pwa/readme.txt

 == Description ==

 This plugin's goal is to improve your WordPress website experiences with [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) enhancement.
 Right now it will cache your static assets like scripts, stylesheets, images, and fonts.
 It's also boost your website loading performance especially on first time loading, and website with a lot of images.
+The main goal is to make sure your website not losing the user by make sure the website loading quickly.

+### Well Integrated with AMP Plugin
+[AMP page](https://www.ampproject.org/about/benefits/) is very fast to load.
+But how to keep the fast experience on your website when user open non AMP pages.
+If your website open in AMP Page, this plugin will automatically prepare to boost performance of your non AMP pages by caching the static assets like JavaScripts and CSS, so it's will ready once you access your non AMP pages.
+Then when user click the logo or go to your main website without AMP, those static assets will ready to serve without request to server anymore.

+### Keep The Website Fast In All Pages
+On first time user open your website, it will cache all the static assets like JavaScripts, CSS, fonts, and images that needed by all pages in your website.
+Then later when user navigate to other pages, this static assets will serve directly from browser caches and boost the page loading.

+### Only Load Images That Shows On Screen
+Images are nice to see on your website but will hurt performance if you have too many images in one page.
+On mobile, even these images not shows up on screen, its load and will slowing down the page loading performance.
+This plugin will detect the images that not shows up on screen and will not load it on first time you open the page.
+Later when you scroll the page, the plugin will detect if it's getting close to screen and load the image and ready to show once it appear on screen.

 == Installation ==